mt467/w251-hw3/README.md

     docker run --name forwarder --network hw03 --v "$PWD":/hw3 -ti forwarder sh

-I also made sure that port 1883 is open on my jetson.
+I also made sure that port 1883 is open on my jetson:

+    sudo ufw status
+    sudo ufw allow 1883/tcp

+So now let's go and set up our ibm cloud, will come back to run imageprocessor container later.

 ## How to Set Up IBM Cloud Server